 What to do when a dracaena starts drooping after repotting

 What if your dracaena was perfectly fine until you repotted it but now it is drooping?

 If your dracaena has been placed in the same location it was initially growing in, but is drooping after being repotted this is usually a sign that the plant requires water or has been overwatered.

-Check the soil for moisture levels to determine if the plant has been underwatered – which is the most likely cause for a healthy dracaena drooping after repotting.
+Check the soil for moisture levels to determine if the plant has been underwatered.
+This is the most likely cause for a normally healthy dracaena drooping after repotting.

 See the section directly below this one to determine the moisture levels in the soil and to learn how much water you should give your dracaena after repotting it.

 If the plant was repotted due to disease treatment or after being treated for root rot, then the drooping may be a sign of a more serious issue.

 You should read the above sections of this article for advice dealing with that problem.